Articles & Collections

 Customer: Available to logged-in customers.
 You can optionally specify properties that viewers must meet to view the article.
 For example, specifying they must be on the Enterprise tier or part of a certain account can help you create articles tailored to only relevant segments of your customer base.

-Internal: Only visible to users on your team
+Internal: Only visible to users on your team (but not to AI Agents)

 Every time an article is published, it creates a new version.
 This allows you to review any changes made, or to revert to a historical version of the article at any time.

-Article by default come with embedded feedback collection.
+Articles by default come with embedded feedback collection.
 On the bottom of each article is a place for viewers to leave a 1-5 rating and free form feedback about the article.

 You can view the submitted feedback in the "Performance" tab of the Knowledge Base configuration or set up Slack notifications for new feedback submissions in the Notifications tab.